spookylukey/playerdo/README.rst

 =========

 player_do provides a simple command line interface to control whatever media player is running on your computer.
+It has been designed for and tested on Linux.

 It is designed to allow you to configure the media buttons on your keyboard (play, pause, next etc.) to Do The Right Thing without having to change anything